-Jodi L. Davenport is Director of Learning and Technology at WestEd and serves as Deputy Director of Regional Educational Lab (REL) Northwest.
+Jodi L. Davenport is a Senior Managing Director at WestEd and serves as Deputy Director of Regional Educational Lab (REL) Northwest.
 She brings substantial experience leading large-scale research projects focused on novel approaches to improving student outcomes, particularly for students underserved in STEM fields.

 A recognized expert in applied cognitive science, Davenport has served as principal investigator on numerous federally funded grants to identify promising educational interventions and determine whether, how, and for whom they are effective.
 Previously she directed the IES-funded National Research and Development Center on Cognition and Mathematics Instruction, a collaboration of six institutions and more than 100 schools.